A Unified Stochastic Hybrid System Approach to Aggregate Modeling of Responsive Loads: Aggregate Load Modeling Using Stochastic Hybrid Systems

-Sample paths of a typical SHS process are illustrated in Fig.~\ref{fig:example}, where the boundary curves of the shaded area represent the outflow switching surfaces, and the dashed curves represent the inflow switching surfaces.
-We see that a random jump happens in mode 1 before the load reaches the outflow switching surface, and in the other two modes, the load switches its mode upon reaching the outflow switching surfaces.
+A sample path of (\ref{eq:HS_SDE}) can be viewed as the trajectory of a randomly selected load in the population.
+Fig.~\ref{fig:example} illustrates the sample path of a typical SHS process with three mode.
+The boundary curves of the shaded area represent the outflow switching surfaces, and the dashed curves represent the inflow switching surfaces.
+We see that a random jump happens in mode 1 before the load reaches the outflow switching surface, and in the other two modes, deterministic jump happens upon reaching the outflow switching surfaces.
+Suppose $p(q,x,t)$ is the p.d.f. of the hybrid state of the SHS process, and $Q_{0}\subset Q$ are the modes under which the loads are consuming energy.
+Then the aggregate power response can be calculated by